nbugash-acquia/LPM-on-call/README.md

 ### Moving files back from processedData to unprocessedData
 This is not a perfect solution but given how late we worked to stabilizing the system, this is best that we can do

+First you need to get a list of accounts.

+I ran aws command below

+	export ENVIRONMENT=<environment>;\
+	export AWS_PROFILE=<aws profile>;\
+	export AWS_REGION=<aws region>;\
+	export DATE=<date in the format YYYY-MM-DD e.g: 2020-08-20> ;\
+	aws --profile $ENVIRONMENT --region $AWS_REGION s3 ls s3://lift.$ENVIRONMENT.$AWS_REGION.runtime/kinesisredshift/unprocessedData/$DATE

+This will print out the list of all accounts.
+Next we need to format the output and place them in the python script below

 ```python
 #!/bin/python